Marmaladeskies/bubble_data_manager/Readme.md

 - Automatically detects your app's data types and fields and data tables load with columns in the same order every time
 - Columns can be reordered and their position can be saved permanently
 - Responsive design with no horizontal scroll glitches or bugs
-- Better UX for editing data than native bubble.
+- Better UX for editing data than native bubble
 - Preserve's Bubble's type safety and option sets can easily be loaded
 - And most importantly, you have all of this code, with no weird front-end limitations, so adding or making changes to this (with your favorite AI) is easier, faster, and more customizable than using bubble

 Limitations:
-- The search uses bubble's exact string match search which sucks, the keyword filter has better substring searching but only searches the current page view (100 rows).
+- The search uses bubble's exact string match search which sucks, the keyword filter has better substring searching but only searches the current page (100 rows).
 This could potentially be improved.
 - Option sets must be manually imported (takes 5-10 minutes, step by step instructions are below).
 And new option sets need to be added manually.
 However, individual options update automatically once a set has been added, and everything works without importing option sets, but editing fields that use option sets requires typing out option names exactly correct (or else saving changes will fail with an error message).
 - Table data changes need to be refreshed manually unless you want to add webhooks and a python server to this.